 The Future of Collaboration in G Suite – Google Jamboard

-If your district uses iPads or Play Store enabled Chromebooks, your students can use Google Jamboard right now.
+If your district uses iPads or Play Store enabled Chromebooks, your students can use the Google Jamboard app or Jamboard web app.
 This online collaborative whiteboard is the new frontier in G Suite collaboration.
 Have a look at me demonstrating it on my Chromebook.
-As you watch, please note – I now Know what the lasso tool does.
-It selects elements on the screen and moves them.
-It’s actually very useful.

 Thank you for reading.
-If you would like to share your thoughts with me, please comment below or tweet me at @TomEMullaney.
+If you would like to share your thoughts about collaboration in G Suite with me, please comment below or tweet me at @TomEMullaney.